 Renaissance project is an Innovation Action (IA) which aim is to deliver a community-driven scalable and replicable approach, to implement new business models and technologies supporting clean production and shared distribution of energy in local communities.

-Thereafter an innovative platform for integrated management and value delivery across all actors will be implemented and interoperability realised.
+An innovative platform for integrated management and value delivery across all actors will be implemented and interoperability realised.

 As a consequence, the energy communities of prosumers at demonstrator sites will be fully connected and the use of RES will likely increase beyond 27% .